albertcyhe/qspiopy/docs/new_alignment_plan.md

 4. **Retire grey-box modules**
    - When exporter parity is confirmed and the alignment driver reproduces MATLAB shapes, mark `alignment_driver_block` as “debug only” and revert to pure snapshot semantics.

+5. **(Optional) Clean training export**
+   - If we need a fit-ready PD‑1 dataset, run `scripts/export_pd1_clean_training.py ...` to regenerate the parquet directly from the Python white-box, or update the MATLAB exporter to emit the raw ODE states without extra filtering.

 ---